AdaCore/training_material/courses/rust_essentials/050_tuples_and_arrays/01_arrays.rst

 .. code:: rust

       // Declaration of an array of 10 elements of type i8
-      // initialized to the value 42
-      let mut a: [i8; 10] = [42; 10];
+      // All elements are initialized to the value 42 let mut a: [i8; 10] = [42; 10];
       // Accessing and modifying an element
+      // 'mut' is required for modification
       a[5] = 0;

 -----------------------------------